tencentyun/intlcloud-documents/yehe_doc/网络/共享带宽包/购买指南/计费概述_intl_en.md

 **BWP fee** = BWP monthly peak x Number of valid days x Unit price/Number of days of the billed month.
 - **Monthly peak**: Every five minutes, the highest BWP bandwidth value per minute is collected.
 When the billed month is over, the collected values are sorted from high to low.
 After the top 5% values are eliminated, the highest value is used as the monthly peak.
 For example, you use BWP for 14 days in June.
 As one sample point is generated every 5 minutes, 288 (60 min × 24/5 min) sample points are generated every day, and 4032 (14 days × 288 sample points/day) sample points are generated in 14 days.
 The bandwidth values of the 4032 sample points are sorted in descending order, the top 5% of the sample points (4032 sample points × 0.05 = 201.6 statistical points) are removed, and the bandwidth value of the 202nd sample point is taken as the monthly 95th percentile of peak bandwidth.
-- **Valid days**: the number of days in which bandwidth is not zero.
+- **Valid days**: the number of days in which bandwidth is greater than 1 Kbps.
 - **Days of the billed month**: the actual number of days during the month in which BWP is used.

 >Monthly peak is collected for inbound and outbound traffics respectively and the higher one is used as the monthly peak of the current billed month.